 All operating systems support FTP and there are plenty of websites and add-ons which support uploading and downloading from within your browser, such as FireFTP.
 Windows and Mac users can also make use of the free desktop FTP client Cyberduck.

-The only downside to this is that you need to have access to a remote server (like a web hosting service).
+The only downside to this is that you need to have access to a remote server (like choosing the best web hosting service, for example).
 Many companies like DriveHQ offer some free storage space (5GB), and prices can compare very favorably with cloud storage providers.

 True to its name, MediaFire is a trailblazer.
 Register for a free account and you get 10GB of storage.
 Connect your Facebook and Twitter accounts, install the mobile app, and refer friends to earn up to 40GB of bonus space.
 You can upload files either directly from your computer or the web, and generate a link which will allow others to download your files from the MediaFire website.